emseers/eelbot-ui/Readme.md

         pipenv install

+5. Run virtual environment by using the command

+        pipenv shell

+6.  cd .. to Eelbot-ui, then run commands to start the server

+        export FLASK_APP=backend
+        export FLASK_ENV=development
+        flask run

-5. When running the server for the first time, use command
+7. When running the server for the first time, use command

         flask init-db

-6. Replace the db with your own eelbotdb in the instance directory after it's been created (replace step-5 and 6 with a more viable solution later)
+8. Replace the db with your own eelbotdb in the instance directory after it's been created